-We forecast SoCalGas retail noncore industrial (non-refinery) demand to decline from 50.206 MDth in 2021 to an average of 50.047 MDth during this CAP period.
-A small decline of 8 this market segment from 2021 through the CAP period is the net result of expected modest 9 decline in this market, migration of core industrial load to noncore, the expected implementation 10 of mandated EE programs and the migration of noncore industrial load to the City of Vernon.
-11 Refinery industrial demand is comprised of gas consumption by petroleum refining customers, hydrogen producers, and petroleum refined product transporters.
-Refinery industrial 12 13 demand is forecasted separately from other industrial demand because of the distinct nature of 14 these customers.
-These customers are characterized by a complex interaction of refinery 15 operations, on-site production of alternate fuels, and changing regulatory requirements impacting 16 the production of petroleum products.
-We expect refinery industrial demand to increase about 0.1% annually from 2024 through 2027,3 and average at 96,081 MDth per year in this CAP 17 18 period.
-The forecast of refinery gas demand also reflects savings from Commission-mandated 19 EE programs.
+We forecast SoCalGas retail noncore industrial (non-refinery) demand to decline from 50,206 MDth in 2021 to an average of 50,047 MDth during this CAP period.
+A small decline of this market segment from 2021 through the CAP period is the net result of expected modest decline in this market, migration of core industrial load to noncore, the expected implementation of mandated EE programs and the migration of noncore industrial load to the City of Vernon.
+Refinery industrial demand is comprised of gas consumption by petroleum refining customers, hydrogen producers, and petroleum refined product transporters.
+Refinery industrial demand is forecasted separately from other industrial demand because of the distinct nature of 14 these customers.
+These customers are characterized by a complex interaction of refinery

+15 operations, on-site production of alternate fuels, and changing regulatory requirements impacting period.
+The forecast of refinery gas demand also reflects savings from Commission-mandated